Recombinant human activin A protein (Qk001)

 Follistatin resistant activin A (Qk035): a specialized form of that is resistant to follistatin feedback, developed in the lab of Marko Hyvönen (University of Cambridge)

-Activin a PLUS (Qk005): optimised biologically active truncation of the mature domain of human Activin A protein, developed by Qkine.
+Activin A PLUS (Qk005): optimised biologically active truncation of the mature domain of human activin A protein, developed by Qkine.

 Bioactivity